mgorkove/openchat/README.md

 #### Input

+※ You can change the "curl_user" of the url to any name you want.

     curl -X POST "https://main-openchat-fpem123.endpoint.ainize.ai/send/curl_user" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "text=Hey, nice to meet you bro!"

 #### Output